Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What is the easiest ceramic coating to apply for a beginner?

-CarPro CQuartz Lite is the easiest professional-grade SiO2 coating on this list to apply — longer working time, a clear flash indicator and forgiving behaviour.
+CarPro CQuartz Lite is the easiest professional-grade SiO2 coating on this list to apply — longer working time, a clear flash indicator and forgiving behavior.
 If you want something even more accessible, a spray-on consumer product like Mothers CMX is genuinely wipe-and-go, but the durability and performance trade-off is significant.